weibeld-personalisation/windows/README.md

 ### 3. Creating a Windows Terminal profile

-Since 99% of the time when you open a terminal you want to use your WSL&nbsp;2 Linux distribution, it's best to create a corresponding Windows Terminal profile and set it as the default profile.
+Since 99% of the time when you open a terminal you want to use your WSL Linux distribution, it's best to create a corresponding Windows Terminal profile and set it as the default profile.
 In this way, whenever you open Windows Terminal, you're dropped straight into your Linux distribution.

 To do so, proceed as follows:

 1. In Windows Terminal click _Ctrl-Comma_ to open the settings
 1. In the left settings pane, click on _**Add a new profile > New empty profile**_ and configure the following parameters:
-   1. _**Name:**_ any name representing the Linux distribution (e.g. `WSL2 Ubuntu`)
+   1. _**Name:**_ any name representing the Linux distribution (e.g. `WSL Ubuntu`)
    1. _**Command line:**_ `wsl -d Ubuntu`
    1. _**Icon**_: any image file representing the Linux distriubtion (check [👉 here](https://github.com/weibeld/windows-terminal-settings/tree/main/icons))
 1. In the left settings pane, go to _**Startup**_ and set _**Default profile**_ to the profile you just created